 At a special meeting of the BOT on Oct.
 7, a resolution was passed to amend and restate the current delegations of authority between the BOT, BOG and University administration.

-“The question is, when you're delegating these various authorities, when the legislature gets certain powers for the governor or the governor gives power to the Board of Trustees – how much of that has been delegated further?”
+“The question is, when you're delegating these various authorities, when the legislature gives certain powers to the Board of Governors, or the Board of Governors gives power to the Board of Trustees – how much of that has been delegated further?”
 Kotis said.

 The main changes reflected in the resolution all focused on hiring and salary policies — namely, who approves the appointment of fixed-term faculty members and Tier II hires.
 This category includes associate vice chancellors, assistant vice chancellors, associate deans and assistant deans.